Black Leaders PhD programme2024-12-05T12:06:26+00:00

 • You will need to complete stage 2 in addition.

-• If you are shortlisted, you’ll be invited to attend an interview at the CoL Centre in January 2024
+• If you are shortlisted, you’ll be invited to attend an interview at the CoL Centre in January 2025

-Projects for the 2024 intake recruitment can be found here
+Projects for the 2025 intake

 For general enquiries regarding the CoL Centre training programme please email: iris.lueke@crick.ac.uk